negregg/seng560calcuator/README.md

 ## Executing the Program

-Execution of the Basic Calculator Program is very simple.
+Execution of the Simple Math Calculator Program is very simple.
 Please follow the below steps:

 * Open a terminal window in your operating system of choice.
-* Change your working directory to where you have downloadeded/installed the basic calculator program.
+* Change your working directory to where you have downloadeded/installed the Simple Math Calculator program.
-* Execute the Basic Calculator Program by typing ` python3 calculator.py `.
+* Execute the Simple Math Calculator Program by typing ` python3 calculator.py `.
 * Follow the instructions on screen to perform basic math operations.
 * The program will continue to loop to main menu so the user can process additional operations if desired.
 Or the user can enter 5 to exit the